macloo/Web4Beginners/Step_1_The_HEAD.md

 # The 411 on HTML5, Part 1

 I’ve noted a lot of confusion among students about HTML5.
 Here’s a rundown of how we write HTML today.
-If you disagree or have a source that disputes my assertions, tweet me at @macloo and refer to the item by its number.
+If you disagree or have a source that disputes my assertions, tweet me at [@macloo](https://twitter.com/macloo) and refer to the item by its line number.

 First, the whole top part of a typical document in HTML5:

 	<!DOCTYPE html>